antwanvdm/pokemon-gallery-react-native/README.md

 One of the most important goals was to actually release an app.
 I didn't choose to use the Google Play Store as it's just a personal app, but I did end up with and APK-build installed on my own device.
 The processes required are mostly the same regarding permissions and API-keys.
+I've used the [EAS tool](https://docs.expo.dev/build/setup/) from Expo to configure and publish the app.

 2 files are therefore not pushed to git, but would require the following content: